 The problems caused by leaving the wire basket in the hole, don’t arise ’til many years later.
 Leaving many people to falsely believe this is an acceptable method of planting trees.
 The roots as they continue to grow larger start to become choked by the limiting size of the wire basket.
 Which in turn stresses the tree, making it vulnerable to insects, disease, and possibly a weaker root system (structurally), leaving it more vulnerable to wind and storm damage.

 The absolute best method of moving a tree is with a tree spade.
-This is when the hole for the new location00505_aXmpZ7IsRFy_600x450 is precisely dug with a tree spade, prior to the tree being dug.
+This is when the hole for the new location is precisely dug with a tree spade, prior to the tree being dug.
 Then the very same tree spade is used to dig the tree and transport the tree to its new home.
 This method is very precise; the tree is only out of the ground for a short period of time compared to days or weeks with the balled and burlap method.
 There is no foreign material that remains in the ground in the new location of the tree.
 And when using the correct size of spade, the tree is very stable in its new hole.
 Many times not even requiring staking.
 The soil is still firm and able to support the tree.

 My hope is that the industry will quickly develop a better method of handling volumes of trees rather than using non degrading wire baskets.
 (I know someone will.)
 And if possible, have your trees moved from hole to hole with a tree spade and avoid saddling your investment in trees with possible future issues.
 Or plant smaller trees that can be handled easier and remove it completely from the container.
 Just remember a tree with a 34” root ball can weigh 400-500 lbs.